Moderation, sometimes, for Georgia GOP despite voting law - WTMJ

 “It’s marginal, but right now Georgia is living on the margins.
 As long as Georgia is living on the margins, this balance is working,” Republican political consultant Brian Robinson said.
 He said Republican leaders strived to govern “from the center right, not from the far right,” even when they were winning easily.

-It’s unclear if Republican gestures toward moderation will matter amid the overwhelming reaction to the voting law.
+It’s unclear if Republican gestures toward moderation will matter amid the overwhelming reaction to the voting law, including Major League Baseball pulling its All-Star Game from the Atlanta Braves stadium Friday.

 “I think that’s probably going to be the single biggest thing remembered from the session,” said Republican Sen. Clint Dixon, who represents a competitive district in suburban Gwinnett County.